IBrazyI/Javascriptus-Crusade/README.md

 - The game information is displayed in its own text box providing background and with an image below representing the situation.

 #### Interface Design
 - Images are used as selectors for both the main page and information pages of the site.
-Reducing page clutter and alowing easy interaction.
+Reducing page clutter and allowing easy interaction.
 - The game interface is basic with clear well structured options.
 With question and answers split with an image between them.

 #### Navigation Design